The pure $Y=X^{d}$ truncated moment problem: A core variety approach to the pure moment problem.

+By Proposition \ref{prop:core-sub} (or using calculations based on (\ref{d=2}) and \eqref{mhatij}), we have $C=\widehat{M_n}\succ 0$.
 Since $C$ is positive definite, Theorem \ref{Jmeasure} now implies that $\beta$ has representing measures whose union of supports is the parabola $y = x^{2}$.
-The existence of representing measures also follows from the solution to the Parabolic Truncated Moment Problem in \cite{cf2004}, based on flat extensions. $\triangle$ \end{ex} As we show in the sequel, for $d\ge 3$, $C \equiv C[\{A_{ij}\}_{(i,j)\in \cF}]$ does not coincide with $\widehat{M_n}$ and is not necessarily positive definite; nevertheless, we will relate positivity properties of $C[\{A_{ij}\}_{(i,j)\in \cF}]$ to the existence of representing measures.
+The existence of representing measures also follows from the solution to the Parabolic Truncated Moment Problem in \cite{cf2004}, based on flat extensions. \end{example}

+\begin{remark} Note that for $d\ge 3$, $C \equiv C[\{A_{ij}\}_{(i,j)\in \cF}]$ does not coincide with $\widehat{M_n}$.
+However, its central compression $\widehat{C}$, obtained by deleting row $k$ and column $k$ from $C$ in those cases where row $k$ ends with an auxiliary moment, is orthogonally equivalent to $\widehat{M_n}$, \CB{and is therefore positive definite}.
+The details of this will appear in \cite{fz}.

+Here we only explain the case $d=3$, since this will be needed in the next section to provide a core \CB{variety-based} solution to the $(y-x^3)$-pure TMP.
+The core matrix $C$ for $M_{n}$ is $(3n+1)\times (3n+1)$ with